 No one has ever been indicted for JonBenet’s murder, and at this late date no one is likely to.
 Some investigators believe that a violent pedophile, an intruder that night years ago, is out there still.
 Others in law enforcement, the majority, think the Ramseys got away with murder.
 Murder in a figurative sense, for walling themselves off from a legitimate investigation, and perhaps in the literal sense as well.
 After ten years of grief and miserable fame, Patsy Ramsey died of ovarian cancer in 2006.
 John lives on, perennially and indignantly proclaiming the innocence of his family and the incompetence of Boulder police in not finding the real killer.

-JonBenet’s older brother, Burke, is an adult now.
+Nonetheless, the JonBenét Ramsey murder haunts us, and like a prism reveals the colors of a dozen intriguing questions, each of which splits off into the shades of a dozen more.
+MindOverMystery explores this story, the most tragic of stories.JonBenet’s older brother, Burke, is an adult now.
 At the time of the tragedy his parents asserted he slept through all events and knew nothing of interest.
 But did he really?
 Although we find it garbled and inconclusive, some analyses of the 911 call–morning of the 26th of December–think his voice is heard in the background, that in fact he’d been awake.
 And both he and his sister had received care from child psychologists for behaviors, such as bed wetting and soiling, that raise the red flags of dysfunctional family life.
 We will probably never know what if anything Burke knows, any more than the secrets that Patsy Ramsey took to her grave.